Open Source · BSL 1.1 · Built with Rust

 at the source.

 The problem isn't missing docs.
-It's that knowledge is created in one place and documented in another — if it's documented at all.
+It's that knowledge gets created in one place and written down in another.
+If it gets written down at all.

 Knowledge dies in Slack threads